esunwookim619/bestClashPlayers/README.md

   Day 3:
   * Set up pie charts for win rates for various game modes
   * Set up toggle feature or some other UI so switch between graphs
-  * Set up line graph to show trophy progression for each player

   Day 4:
   * Clean up features and make page visually appealing